gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/README.md

   - I'm guessing the others have problems - but we need to run them to see!
 I just couldn't identify issues I'd seen previously.

 **Open Source Models**: Added a few OSS models run on `together.ai`.
 The results are about what you expect, though they seem cheaper than the `openai`.
 But we need an independent way of evaluating this.

+**Running the Python**:

+- Note that downloads are cached in a `docker` volume to make constant-re-running faster.